hiskind/awork/README.md

 ## Awork

+### The simplest way to execute code in Web Worker process

-Awork is an experimental library meant to simplify Web Workers usage.
+Awork is a small experimental library meant to simplify Web Workers usage in some cases.
-Just wrap or decorate any heavy method you want to run in a separate process and work with it in a usual async way.
+Just wrap or decorate your function with `awork` and continue using it in a usual async way.
+However, be aware of some limitations:

+### Limitations
+ - **Only pure functions without side effects and external dependencies can be wrapped at the moment.
+All necessary data should be passed to this function via arguments.**
+ - **The function should return computed value, which then will be used to fulfill the promise.**
+ - **Polyfilled functions will not work correctly inside the web worker due to external dependencies, for example, Promise polyfill will refer to variables outside the function scope, like _es6Promise (es6-promise) or _promise2 (babel-polyfill).
+That's why you can't use Promises or other polyfilled features inside the target function.**
+ - **If you are using awork to decorate some class method, please remember that `this` inside your function will not refer to the class instance as expected.**

 ### Installation